 These additional appropriations by Congress help expedite the modernization of the nation's locks and dams, improve efficiency along the system, and realize economic benefits earlier.
-For example, Olmsted began contributing \$640 million annually in economic benefits as
+For example, Olmsted began contributing \$640 million annually in economic benefits as invested in infrastructure.

-Annual Construction Funding from the Inland Waterways Trust Fund
+Annual Construction Funding from the Inland Waterways Trust Fund between \$2 and economic activity around the U.S.